Duelfer-Solutions/sfdx-developer/_posts/2025-05-12-agentforce-test-generator.markdown

 ---
 layout: post
-title:  "Using AgentForce to Learn LWC Testing: A Mixed Experience"
+title:  "Using Agentforce to Learn LWC Testing: A Mixed Experience"
 date:   2025-05-12 04:00:00 -0400
 categories: salesforce agentforce test generator dev assistant
 author: Caitlin Sullivan
 comments: true
 image: /assets/img/stockImages/code-editor.png
 ---
-As a newer developer with absolutely no experience writing Jest tests for lightning web components, I was excited to try out AgentForce for Developers to get jump-started with writing tests for my most recent LWC.
+As a newer developer with absolutely no experience writing Jest tests for lightning web components, I was excited to try out Agentforce for Developers to get jump-started with writing tests for my most recent LWC.
 While I didn’t expect it to be fool-proof, the tool seemed like it could be really useful in simplifying some of the more tedious parts of test writing.

-### **Getting Started with AgentForce for Developers**
+### **Getting Started with Agentforce for Developers**

-To get started, I made sure I had the [AgentForce for Developers](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-einstein-gpt){:target="_blank"} extension installed in VS Code.
-Once installed, an AgentForce icon appears on the lefthand side activity bar.
+To get started, I made sure I had the [Agentforce for Developers](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-einstein-gpt){:target="_blank"} extension installed in VS Code.
+Once installed, an Agentforce icon appears on the lefthand side activity bar.
 When you open it, you’ll see the Dev Assistant.
 There’s a few ways you can interact with this extension, but my goal was to try out the test generation.

 ![Launching the Dev Assistant](/assets/img/posts/agentforce-test-generator/launch-dev-assistant.png)